 Licenses.
 (See Beer and Wine License, Bicycle Registration, Business License, Dog License, "Going Out of Business" Sale License, or Itinerant Merchants License.)

 License Plates, State.
-To get a new license plate, go to one of the local offices of the NC License Plate Agency.
-They are located at 800 B Mall Drive in the Carolina East Centre and at 2800 E. Tenth Street.
-For more information, call 252-756-5099 or 252-364-2796.
+To get a new license plate, go to the local office of the NC License Plate Agency located at 800 B Mall Drive in the Carolina East Centre.
+For more information, call 252-756-5099.

 Litter and Debris Control.
 To report a litter problem on City streets or public property, call the Public Works Department at 252-329-4522.
 To report unsightly and hazardous debris on private property, call the Code Enforcement Division of the Police Department at 252-329-4300.